backdrop-contrib/image_effects/image_effects_text/README.txt

   do the same?
 - Language and alt/title: what if the first user to pass by and that generates the image is in a language that has no alt/title?
+- Check for existence of imagettftext() and fail properly.
 - Newlines: seem to work in GD, not in Imagemagick.

 To quote http://www.imagemagick.org/Usage/text/#draw: